All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 Making new friends in Nara

-Included: Japan Rail Pass Money Pot: local transports and admission fees if any Not include: food and beverages
+Money Pot: local transport and admission fees if any

 day 9